Vaccines — What You Need to Know

 Resources to Boost Vaccine Confidence in Communities of Color

-When discussing vaccine hesitancy, it is critical to acknowledge the historical traumas and experiences of racism that have contributed to a lack of trust in health care systems among communities of color.
-To allay these concerns, more health care professionals of color need to be leading efforts to distribute vaccines, administer doses, and deliver trusted messages.
-The following resources address the historical inequities contributing to vaccine hesitancy today and strategies to overcome these concerns:
+When discussing vaccine hesitancy, it is critical to acknowledge the historical trauma and experiences of systemic racism that have contributed to a lack of trust in health care systems among communities of color.
+To address these concerns, more health care professionals of color need to be leading efforts to distribute vaccines, administer doses, and deliver trusted messages.
+The following resources explore the historical inequities contributing to vaccine hesitancy today and provide strategies to overcome these concerns:

 Vaccinations by Race/Ethnicity Reports – Kaiser Family Foundation